 Memberships include free admission to Afternoon Explorations, Summer Adventure, and Friday Starry Nights, special pricing for special events and Laser Days of Summer, and early registration to summer camps.
 A family membership only costs $95 and is easily paid for in just a couple of visits to the RMSC.

 Additionally, members get free or discounted admission to over 300 science centers and museums worldwide.
-This is a great perk when traveling or planning day trips.
+This is a great perk when traveling or planning day trips or summer vacations.

 For instance, if a family of four travels to nearby Asheville and goes to the Western NC Nature Center, admission for them would be free with a membership to the RMSC.